-You may be interested to find out about the bronze restoration of a contemporary sculpture by Althea Wynne that we undertook in the City of London.
-It involved the treatment of a trio of magnificent horses.
+You may be interested in the restoration of a contemporary bronze sculpture by Althea Wynne that we undertook in the City of London, which involved the treatment of a trio of magnificent horses.
 Well worth a visit if you are an art enthusiast.
 These bronzes had suffered from the harsh London environment, so their treatment involved the harmonisation of corrosion and some repatination work to reinstate the vision that the artist once had.

-If you’d like to see more of the projects we’ve undertaken, click through to our sculpture restoration page
+If you’d like to see more of the projects we’ve undertaken, click through to our sculpture restoration page.

 Keeping war memorials and monuments in good condition is a way of showing respect for those commemorated.
-If these types of objects begin to disfigure, they can become hard to read or interpret.
-Then they lose relevance to society.
+If these types of objects begin to disfigure, they can become hard to read or interpret, losing their relevance to society.
 Public art and war memorials are often sited in locations where large numbers of people gather, which means damage is more likely.
 This is why we recommend maintenance and war memorial cleaning for annual events such as Remembrance Sunday.

 Bronze restoration projects involving war memorials can be quite complex.
-Many are neglected for decades and fall into acute disrepair.
-We can provide our clients with guidance so that these objects can become useful to their community again, and be appreciated for years to come.
+Many have been neglected for decades and have fallen into acute disrepair.
+We provide our clients with guidance so that these objects can become useful to their community again, and be appreciated for years to come.